platinasystems/website/content/en/docs/cluster-head/user-guide-v2.md

     goes hget platina-mk1 xeth1

 Redis database is updated every 5 seconds by default for stats counters.
-The update interval for the switch ASIC stats can be changed.
-For example, to change the interval to 1 second enter:

-    goes hset platina-mk1 vnet.pollInterval 1

 Included in the GOES Redis interface is a convenience command hdelta. hdelta returns only the non-zero differences from the last Redis update